 People often buy health insurance policies that will cover them during their time abroad.
-In some countries, medical care is so reasonable that many expatriates decide to pay out of pocket, says Dan Prescher, a senior editor for International Living who lives in Mérida, the capital of Mexico’s Yucatan State.
+In some countries, the cost of medical care is so reasonable that many expatriates decide to pay out of pocket, says Dan Prescher, a senior editor for International Living who lives in Mérida, the capital of Mexico’s state of Yucatan.

 Throughout the world, the closer you live to major metropolitan areas, the more likely you’ll be able to find quality medical care, he adds.
 While small towns offer a lower cost of living, they typically have fewer medical facilities.